7 Easy Ways To Enjoy a Frugal Road Trip

 - Carry cooking utensils and ingredients

 By cooking your meals, you avoid going to fancy but expensive eateries.
 Assuming you are traveling on an RV, it will most likely come equipped with a stove, best omni directional tv antenna, pans, pots, and cutlery.
 In that case, ensure that you have packed enough ingredients.
 However, road tripping on a family car may not offer you such luxuries.
 You can still prepare simple meals and enjoy them.
 Besides, you could opt for vegetable or fruit salads.
 They do not require much preparation.
-Pack things like a stove, knife, cutting board.
+Pack things like a stove, pocket knife, cutting board.
 A water jug comes in handy, and you can use it to refill water bottles.

 - Travel off-peak